Synopsis

 Related

-feature-prioritise— assign the ID and move to backlog (run before start)feature-do— the command agents run inside the workspacefeature-open— re-open a crashed agent terminal after startfeature-eval— compare Fleet implementations after agents submitfeature-close— merge the winning implementation
+feature-prioritise— move the already allocated ID to backlog (run before start)feature-do— the command agents run inside the workspacefeature-open— re-open a crashed agent terminal after startfeature-eval— compare Fleet implementations after agents signal completionfeature-close— merge the winning implementation

 Last updated on